plotly/plotly.github.io/_posts/fundamentals/2015-04-24-dates-time-series-and-timestamp.md

  - title: Custom formats for your graph
    sub-steps:
-    - copy: "When you make a graph in Plotly with dates and times, the default labelling picks spacing that fits the graph.
+    - copy: "When you make a graph in Chart Studio with dates and times, the default labelling picks spacing that fits the graph.
 Here our dates included both year and month, but as you can see, Plotly displays years on the x axis."
       img: "![Date format and time series](../static/images/dates-time-series-and-timestamp/ted-talks-visualized.png)"
     - copy: "To customize, we select AXES in the toolbar.
 In the popover, select the axis you wish to modify."
       img: "![Date format and time series](../static/images/dates-time-series-and-timestamp/select-axis.png)"